k21971/EvilHack/doc/evilhack-changelog.md

 - Develop an alternate quest for Dark (chaotic) Knight, round one
 - Develop an alternate quest for Dark (chaotic) Knight, round two
 - Develop an alternate quest for Dark (chaotic) Knight, round three
+- Develop an alternate quest for Dark (chaotic) Knight, round four